ggkarabas/CS403-Project3/README.md

         return "This shape has " + String(self.sides) + " sides."
 ```

-Classes make it easier to group related data and behaviors together, promoting more logical and reusable code.
+Classes in DumPy make it easier to group related data and methods together, promoting code reuse and encouraging developers to adopt a logical, modular structure.
+This is particularly useful in larger projects where it is important to maintain an organized and understandable codebase.

 ## Error Handling and Debugging

-DumPy aims to make debugging straightforward by giving clear, specific error messages:
+One of DumPy’s key philosophies is to provide clear and helpful error messages that make debugging as simple as possible.
+Unlike other programming languages that may generate vague or difficult-to-understand error messages, DumPy aims to offer precise guidance to the developer, helping them pinpoint the issue and suggesting how to correct it.

+For example:

 ```dumpy
 func divide(a: Integer, b: Integer) -> Integer: